John Jackson Oakden: Murray River expedition

-In March 1838, four young men in their twenties, John Hill (c.1810-1860), William Wood (1813-1885), Charles Willis (1815-1886), and John Oakden (1818-1884), all being livestock importers from the eastern colonies, formed an exploration party in Adelaide.
-Their intention was to be the first to bring livestock overland from New South Wales to South Australia, following the Murray River, for which purpose they sought to find a viable route through the Mount Lofty Ranges between the Murray River and Adelaide.
+In March 1838, four young men in their twenties, John Hill (c.1810–1860), William Wood (1813–1885), Charles Willis (1815–1886), and John Oakden (1818–1884) – livestock importers from the eastern colonies – formed an exploration party in Adelaide.
+Their intention was to be the first to bring livestock overland from New South Wales to South Australia, following the Murray River, (Note: Officially the River Murray in South Australia, as per Government of South Australia stipulation of nomenclature when referring to the two major rivers of the state, the River Murray and River Torrens.) for which purpose they sought to find a practicable route through the Mount Lofty Ranges between the Murray River and Adelaide.
 Travelling on horseback with packhorses, after leaving Adelaide they first traversed the Barossa Valley, finding and naming Cockatoo Valley.
-Continuing northeast past Nuriootpa to near Eudunda, they likely sighted and named the Light River along the journey.
-Upon reaching the Murray near present Morgan they were the first Europeans to visit the Riverland region, whether from Adelaide or from the eastern colonies, since Charles Sturt's open boat expedition in 1830.
+Continuing northeast past Nuriootpa to near Eudunda, they probably sighted and named the Light River along the journey.
+On reaching the Murray near present Morgan, they were the first Europeans to visit the Riverland region, whether from Adelaide or from the eastern colonies, since Charles Sturt's open boat expedition in 1830.
 Oakden's report of this expedition was published in newspapers around Australia.

 In 1839–1840 Oakden was Second Clerk in the Treasury, under his uncle Osmond Gilles.
 In February 1839 Oakden was part of a syndicate of six, led by William Finke (First Treasury Clerk), and including Osmond Gilles, which won the right to purchase the original town of Glenelg at £1 per acre, though Oakden failed to turn this to maximum financial advantage.